codatio/codat-docs/blog/240405-deprecation-rule-based-email-notifications.md

 ### Expected impact if no action is taken

-If no action is taken by **July 10, 2024**, you will stop receiving email notifications created using our [Receive webhooks events via email](/using-the-api/webhooks/legacy/receive-webhooks-as-email) feature.
+If no action is taken by **October 10, 2024**, you will stop receiving email notifications created using our [Receive webhooks events via email](/using-the-api/webhooks/legacy/receive-webhooks-as-email) feature.